QingZ11/nebula-website/content/en/posts/practice-jepsen-test-framework-in-nebula-graph/index.md

 This article introduces how Nebula Graph uses Jepsen test framework to ensure system linearizability.

 ## Why Jepsen?
 Linearizability here specifically means consistency in the CAP theory.
-In Nebula Graph, we gurantee strong data consistency in our key-value store.
+In Nebula Graph, we guarantee strong data consistency in our key-value store.

 So under such a consistency policy, we need to make sure:

 - A read happens BEFORE a write operation ends must read the previous write
 - A read happens AFTER a write operation ends must read the current write

 Strong data consistency relies on a solid chaos testing plan which can affect a distributed system in many unplanned ways, which in turn  helps uncover corner cases that are hard to detect in development.

 This is how Jepsen comes into play.

 ## What is Jepsen?
 Jepsen is an open source software library for system testing.
-It is an effort to improve the saftey of distributed databases, queues, consensus systems, etc.
+It is an effort to improve the safety of distributed databases, queues, consensus systems, etc.

 Jepsen's author Kyle Kingsbury writes the test framework with Clojure, a functional programming language.
 He has then performed linearizability tests on some well known distributed systems and databases.